-Artist ROA establishes euphoric connections between the visual and poetic elements of Mexican art, from pre- Hispanic into the present.
+Artist Jacobo Roa establishes euphoric connections between the visual and poetic elements of Mexican art, from pre- Hispanic into the present.
 The work references the currents in modern art and the surrealistic world of the jungle and the Caribbean Sea in Playa del Carmen, Mexico.

-ROA was born and raised in Mexico.
+Jacobo Roa was born and raised in Mexico.
 As a child, his father worked for the Geologic Institute of Mexico.
 This transpired into a great interest in scientific aspects of the natural life around him.
-ROA collected insects, fossils and minerals.
+Roa collected insects, fossils and minerals.
 He traveled with his father to small villages and to mountains.
 He experienced landscapes, history, foods, and traditions from all over Mexico.
 His mother urged him to read the classic of Spanish literature “Latin American Magical Realism” by Garcia Marquez.